chrisdel101/react-graph-n-plot/README.md

 The `Graph` takes two props.

 1. **setGraphSize** - Object: sets the size of the graph.
 Both x and y _must_ be equal.
-2. **plotSets** - Array: contains one or many objects with the data used for plotting the points and connecting them to each other.
+2. **plotSets** - Object: contains one or many objects with the data used for plotting the points and connecting them to each other.

    - **plots** - Array: an array of objects.
 Each object is the x/y coords of a plot point.
    - **plotColor** - String: a string designating the color of the plot points.
 Leave blank for no visible plot points.